jjvega86/jjvega86/README.md

 <h1 align="center">Hi 👋, I'm Joseph Vega Jr. (JJ)</h1>
 <h3 align="center">A people focused web developer based in Chattanooga, TN with a passion for aligning teams and building relationships.</h3>

-- 🔭 I’m currently working on [a Node.js CLI tool for automating Notion workspace administrative tasks.](https://github.com/jjvega86/dCC-Notion-CLI)
+- 🔭 I’m currently working on rebuilding my wife's website for her side business endeavors by converting it from a Squarespace site to a Next.js site.
+[Current Squarespace Site](https://www.meglacyvega.com/)

-- 🌱 I’m currently learning **Next.js and React Router v6.4.**
+- 🌱 I’m currently learning **Next.js and Supabase**

 - 💬 Ask me about **JavaScript, React, and the futility of staying afloat in a sea of JavaScript frameworks.**